 The Table includes four rows and four columns by default.
 You can add or subtract rows and columns as needed.
 Click into a cell to reveal its add/delete buttons.
 The Delete row/column buttons will always be focused on the selected cell.
-The Add row button will be below the selected cell, and the Add column button will be to the right.
+The Add/delete row buttons will appear on the left edge of the table, and the Add/delete column buttons will be on the top of the table.
 Cells cannot be merged.

 In the example above, custom images have been uploaded as column headers to add more colour.
 The second row has been shaded light grey to call out to the students that these are examples of what to write in their responses.

 If a cell contains any content, including shading, then a student will not be able to type in it.
 Keep in mind when creating the table that students only have the ability to enter basic text.
 They cannot upload images, access the maths tools, or add additional rows.

 When you are satisfied with the question and your table, then you can create the Model answer.
 Click the Model answer tab below the question text box.
 Model answers mimic student responses, so your tools for creating the answer will be exactly the same as those provided to the student.

 This will also give you an idea of what the student can and cannot interact with in your table.
 Double check that everything is the way you want it to be before you enter your model answers.
 You will be able to use this model answer later when reviewing student answers and discussing them with the class, so make sure it is beneficial to them as much as it is to you.
 For more information on how to use model answers effectively throughout Stile, click here.